Zimmerman's monograph One Voice, has been published by Kehrer Verlag, Heidelberg, Germany.

-This work explores the dwindling remnants of the vast, undeveloped desert regions of the Southwest U.S.
+This work explores the dwindling remnants of the once vast, undeveloped desert regions of the Southwest U.S.

 "...a unique vision of beauty, poetry and power possible in great landscape photography."

 - Mary Ellen Mark

 Large-format portraits of the local inhabitants of this coastal Louisiana community first impacted by the 2010 BP oil disaster in the Gulf of Mexico.

 The portraits are of a cross-section of local residents; tradesman, fisherman, teachers, oil spill laborers and others whose lives were forever changed by this tragedy.

 (2003 - 2007)

 (and other obstacles)